Types of house locks

 Can't tell a deadlock from a deadlatch?
 We can help.
 If you’re looking to save money on your home insurance, it’s a good idea to get the right locks fitted.

-When you apply for cover, insurers ask what locks you have on any outside doors or patio windows.
+When you apply for cover, insurers need to know what locks you have on any outside doors or patio doors.

-In some cases, you’ll get a discount off the normal premium if your property has a higher degree of security.
-But beware that, in some areas, if you don’t have the right locks, you may struggle to get cover at a reasonable price.
+In some cases, if you don’t have the right locks, you may struggle to get cover at a reasonable price.